wp-plugins/woocommerce-direct-checkout/readme.txt

 *   2 languages available : English UK (en_GB) and Chinese (zh_CN)

 = IMPORTANT NOTES =
-*   This plugin requires the WooCommerce Extension.
 *   Do use POEdit and open 'wc-direct-checkout.pot' file and save the file as wc-direct-checkout-[language code].po, then put that into languages folder for this plugin.
+*   Please uncheck the option "Enable AJAX add to cart buttons on archives" at WooCommerce > Settings > Catalog to make the rediection working without ajax.

 = Additional Plugins by Terry Tsang =
 *   [Custom Checkout Options] (http://terrytsang.com/shop/shop/woocommerce-custom-checkout-options/)